-The Dean will determine if class or clinical is canceled due to inclement weather.
-The Dean will contact the media and make the official announcement for broadcast on Kansas City television stations KMBC9 and KCTV5.
-Decisions to cancel daytime/early morning classes due to inclement weather are generally made by 5:30am.
+Decisions to cancel classes/clinicals due to inclement weather are communicated via College email, Learning Management System, and social media.
 The expectation is that students and faculty will use good judgment in determining whether they are able to safely travel to the College and/or their clinical site.